drivendataorg/youth-mental-health-runtime/README.md

 Welcome to the runtime repository for the [Youth Mental Health: Automated Abstraction](https://www.drivendata.org/competitions/295/cdc-automated-abstraction/) challenge on DrivenData!
 This repository contains a few things to help you create your code submission for this code execution competition:

-1. **Example submission** ([`examples/submission/`](./examples/submission/main.py/)) — a submission with a simple demonstration solution.It will run successfully in the code execution runtime and outputs a valid submission.
+1. **Example submission** ([`example_submission/`](./example_submission/main.py/)) — a simple demonstration solution, which runs successfully in the code execution runtime and outputs a valid submission.
 This provides the function signatures that you should implement in your solution.
 2. **Runtime environment specification** ([`runtime/`](./runtime/)) — the definition of the environment in which your code will run.

 You can use this repository to: